chesterwizzle/Haikuverse/README.md

 **Status:** 🚀 **Closed Alpha Now Live!**

-The Haikuverse Closed Alpha test began on **October 17, 2025**, and is available for both the Android App and the Public Web Compendium.
-Access requires a valid subscription from the Android app.
+* The Haikuverse Closed Alpha test for the Android app began on **October 17, 2025**.
+Haikuverse requires a valid subscription from the Google Play Store.
+* The Haikuverse Public Gallery is a light-weight web app that went live on Firebase hosting as of **22 October 22, 2025.** Only subscribers have access to the personalized dashboard.

 To join the Closed Alpha, please contact: **chesterwizzle@fancyland.net**